What Not to Test (for Cyber-Physical Systems): Threats to Validity

 {\bf Construct validity:} The construct validity threat mainly exists in the parameter settings of algorithms.
 For example, in our replication experiment, we use one point crossover with 0.8 crossover probability and bitflip mutation with $1/$(number of variables) mutate probability as prior studies did in order to keep consistent.
 For another example, in least square approximation, we use 0.5 threshold to indicate whether a test case has large probability to be chose or not.
 Moreover, we use the default setting of Python least square solver in our algorithm.
 Changing these parameters can result differences in selecting test cases.
 Therefore, our observation may differ when different parameters are used.
 We would consider hyper-parameter tuning~\cite{9463120, Tu18Tuning} in future work to mitigate this threat.

-{\bf Conclusion validity:} The conclusion validity threat in this study is related to the random variations of our algorithm.
+{\bf Conclusion validity:} The conclusion validity threat in this study is related to the random variations of our algorithm and the access to the real faults.
 To reduce the effect caused by this threat, we repeat all experiments 20 times in the same machine.
 Moreover, we apply Scott-Knott statistical test to compare if the outcomes of our proposed approach and the previous methods differ significantly.
+Moreover, the systems we test are all public systems thus no faulty versions can be utilized in our analysis.
+To mitigate this threat, we use the same mutants which created by Arrieta et al. ~\cite{arrieta2019pareto} based on common system faulty behaviors, which can make mutants more similar to the real faults.
+We use these mutants to better address the threat that caused by lacking access to the real faults.

 {\bf Internal validity:} Internal validity focuses on the correctness of the treatment caused the outcome.
 In this study, we constraint our simulations to the same data set.
 Moreover, we evaluate our approach and the previous approach in the same workflow.
 Another internal validity threat can refer to the mutants generated from the projects.
 To mitigate this threat, we use the same mutants that Arrieta et al.~\cite{arrieta2019pareto} used in their study, which they have removed duplicated mutants.